 Especially in the winter months.

-The one great thing about this color is that it made the white appliances look better if that’s even possible.
+The one significant thing about this color is that it made the white appliances look better, if that’s even possible.

 Hey, I am just glad they aren’t avocado green, not that there is anything wrong with that either.